epaminond/beautybot/README.md

 ## Deployments

-We are using Heroku as our [staging server](https://sirius-beautybot.herokuapp.com/).
+We are using Heroku as our [staging server](https://siriusai-beautybot.herokuapp.com/).

-To deploy latest version you need to push latest changes to `master` branch.
+To deploy latest version you need to:
+1. Add heroku remote `heroku git:remote -a siriusai-beautybot`
+2. run `git push heroku master`.

 ## Code style